-This document will outline the responsibilities of users and Information Technology Services (ITS), as it pertains to safeguarding against accidental user data loss during the servicing of computer equipment.
+This guide outlines the responsibilities of users and Information Technology Services (ITS) to prevent accidental data loss during computer equipment servicing.

 Safeguarding Data

-Data loss prevention begins with the owner of the data.
-Users must ensure that all data is backed up to OneDrive before submitting requests for devices to be serviced or replaced by ITS.
+Data loss prevention starts with you.
+Ensure all your data is backed up to OneDrive before requesting device servicing or replacement by ITS.

 All SVSU users should be familiar with the End-User Cloud Storage Policy, as it states OneDrive is the only approved cloud storage solution at SVSU, as well as the External Storage Media Encryption and Disposal procedures to ensure data is safe and secure at all times.